How Much Does Twitch Take from Subs – Complete Guide (2025)

 Updated On:

-Twitch doesn’t have to be just a hobby – it can be your full-time job.
+Twitch can be more than just a hobby – it can become your full-time job.

-You can earn money through sponsorships, donations, and the Twitch affiliate status.
+You can earn money through sponsorships, donations, and by achieving Twitch affiliate status.

 But remember that Twitch does take a portion of the money earned through their affiliate program.
 So, how much does Twitch take from subs?